iamrobertemmanuel/Codsoft2/README.md

-# Codsoft2
-This is my second project in codsoft
+This is my sample portfolio